robnagler/robnagler.github.io/_drafts/2022-03-13-No-Ashes-in-the-Fire.md

 ahppy to not see the problems.
 We are just as powerless as anybody is to change the world.

+the gas incidident was never fully explained. i didn't like that. why did ob do what he did? why was that seen as "normal" in a way? just forgiving ob doens't solve the problem of such incredible violence?

 > [k55] I once knew this black boy in the photos, but at some point between
 > growing up and breaking down I had forgotten.